-This style of painting progressed with the creation of my ‘still life portraits’ where instead of a figure being represented in the painting each flower, trinket and item told the story of the sitter to be unravelled by the voyeur.
-With these still life’s I endeavour to tap into the viewers curiosity, inviting them in, then challenges them to unravel it’s secrets.
+These works uniquely became Wilson’s trademark in the early 90’s, aptly named her ‘still life portraits’ where instead of a figure being represented in the painting each flower, trinket and item told the story of the sitter to be unraveled by the voyeur.
+“With these still life’s I endeavor to tap into the viewers curiosity, inviting them in, then challenges them to unravel it’s secrets”.

-All of my still lives are constructed with rich textural backgrounds; bold stylised imagery and bright primary hues, which have become quite predominate in most of my paintings.
+These still-lifes were painted early in her career as an artist but played an important role in Wilson’s work today.
+“All of my still lives were constructed with rich textural backgrounds; bold stylized imagery and bright primary hues, which was quite predominate in most of my early paintings.